-Specific requirements for wheelchair Reason for the proposed specification accessible vehicles 24 The vehicle must be purpose built by This is an existing standard currently in the manufacturer or adapted prior to force as a licensing condition on hackney registration in a manner approved by carriage vehicles. the manufacturer, for the conveyance of wheelchair bound passengers (such adaption will have appropriate certification).
-25 The vehicle must provide access for a wheelchair either through the nearside rear door or a door at the rear of the vehicle.
-Any door used for wheelchair access must be capable of opening as wide as the aperture.
-This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
-26 A means to secure both the wheelchair and the wheelchair occupant must be provided; additional handholds and an additional step must be provided for the assistance of elderly and ambulant disabled people; ramps must be carried with the vehicle at all times.
-This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
-27 If the vehicle was not purpose built for the carriage of wheelchairs the applicant will be required to produce documentary evidence that it was adapted prior to registration, and that the adaption was approved by the manufacturer.
-This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
+- 21. The vehicle must be purpose built by the manufacturer or adapted prior to registration in a manner approved by the manufacturer, for the conveyance of wheelchair bound passengers (such adaption will have appropriate certification). - 22.
+The vehicle must provide access for a wheelchair either through the nearside rear door or a door at the rear of the vehicle.
+Any door used for wheelchair access must be capable of opening as wide as the aperture. - 23.
+A means to secure both the wheelchair and the wheelchair occupant must be provided; additional handholds and an additional step must be provided for the assistance of elderly and ambulant disabled people; ramps must be carried with the vehicle at all times. - 24.
+If the vehicle was not purpose built for the carriage of wheelchairs the applicant will be required to produce documentary evidence that it was adapted prior to registration, and that the adaption was approved by the manufacturer.

-Appendix J
+Appendix K